 Composite Fillings in Carmel, NY

-Carmel Dental Associates provides composite fillings in Carmel, NY.
+Carmel Dental Associates provides composite fillings to patients located in Carmel and throughout Putnam County.
 Call 845-225-2224 to learn more and schedule your appointment.

 When a cavity develops, it is important to find and treat it as early as possible.
 If left untreated, a cavity will continue to worsen and spread until the tooth needs a more complex restoration such as a crown or root canal.
 Eventually, the tooth may need to be pulled, requiring a bridge or a dental implant to replace it.
 Fortunately, though, if significant decay is not yet present, we can generally save the tooth with a simple filling.